secit-pl/route-injector-bundle/README.md

 @InjectRoute("route_name", parametersMapping={"param": "publicGetterMethodName"});
 ```

+**Warning!** The route will not be injected if any of the parameters will be null.

 ##### absolute = bool, default false
 Set to true if you'd like to have the generated URLs with the protocol and hostname prefix.